 University of Massachusetts, Amherst, B.A., magna cum laude

-Andrew was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2019 in the fields of Employment Law—Management, Labor Law—Management, and Litigation—Labor and Employment; and was named the Best Lawyers® 2021 Litigation - Labor and Employment “Lawyer of the Year” in Providence, RI.
+Andrew was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2020 in the fields of Employment Law—Management; Labor Law—Management; and Litigation—Labor and Employment; and was named the Best Lawyers® 2021 Litigation - Labor and Employment “Lawyer of the Year” in Providence, RI.
 Andrew was previously named the Best Lawyers® 2015 and 2020 Labor Law—Management in 2020.
-Andrew has been listed in Best Lawyers since 2007, and was the 2015 Providence “Lawyer of the Year” in Labor Law—Management.
+Andrew has been listed in Best Lawyers since 2007, and was also the 2015 Providence “Lawyer of the Year” in Labor Law—Management.

 Andrew has also been recognized for exceptional standing in the legal community in Chambers USA: America’s Leading Lawyers for Business 2021 for Labor & Employment (Rhode Island).
 He has been recognized by Chambers USA in previous years.